A2osX/A2osX/.Docs/Glossary.md

 **access (or access byte)**: An attribute of a ProDOS file that controls whether the file may be read from, written to, renamed, or backed up.

 **access byte**: An attribute of a ProDOS file that determines what types of operations, such as reading or writing, may be performed on the file.

+**ADTPro**: Apple Disk Transfer ProDOS (ADTPro) transfers physical disks and disk images between Apple II-era computers and the modern world.
+It can even get your Apple running if you don't have any disks at all.
+The host (server) component runs on today's computers with Java, and the 8-bit Apple (client) component runs on any Apple II computer with 64k of memory or more.

 **algorithm**: A step-by-step procedure for solving a problem or accomplishing a task.